pymor/pymor/docs/source/tutorial_mor_with_ml.md

 ```

 The model hierarchy can now be used similar to any other model by calling its
 `compute`-method.
-Some additional data such as the model used internally to compute
+Some additional data that the model used internally to compute
 the solution or the estimated error are also provided in the data dictionary.
 The
 `used_model` entry is the index of the model that was used, counting from the reference
 model (`0` is the full-order model, `1` the reduced basis model and `2` the data-driven